College football rankings: Week 3 Top 25 polls for the 2019 season | NCAA.com

-The new college football rankings for Week 3 are getting released on Sunday.
-Southern California and Maryland have joined both the AP Poll and Coaches Poll.
+The college football rankings for Week 3 are here.
+Southern California and Maryland have joined both the AP Poll and Coaches Poll Top 25.
 Check out the rankings below.

 College football rankings: Top 25 Week 3